 Model results for the 13-year calibration period (2007 to 2019) and the 12-year validation period (1995 to 2006) that included dry, average, and wet years were evaluated both graphically and statistically.
 Extension of the model simulation period is believed to be sufficient for purpose of the hydrological model simulations.
 Time series plots and frequency-exceedance curve plots of the observed lake stages versus HSPF simulated lake stages, statistical parameters of RMSE, NSE, ME and percentage of +/- 1 ft bracket were provided for visual comparison and evaluation.
-Overall, the hydrologic HSPF models simulated lake stages well for both calibration and validation periods.
+Overall, statistically, the hydrologic HSPF models simulated lake stages well for both calibration and validation periods given that many uncertainties in the model inputs were introduced and the hydrological model is complex.